nomad-coe/nomad/docs/introduction.rst

 mongodb
 ^^^^^^^
-Mongo is used to store and track the state of the processing of uploaded files and therein c ontained calculations.
+Mongo is used to store and track the state of the processing of uploaded files and therein contained calculations.

 elastic stack
 ^^^^^^^^^^^^^